hosseinoliabak/cisco/switching/05_2_stp_features.md

    BPDU: sent 31, received 0
 </pre>
 ## UplinkFast
+UplinkFast is used to recover from a direct change.

 **Note:** Note UplinkFast is most useful in wiring-closet switches that have a limited number of active VLANs.
 This enhancement might not be useful for other types of applications and should not be enabled on